When

 First Nations at first light

 Barabiyanga.
-In the words of the ancient Eora people, these are the precious moments before the first rays of light paint the shores of our island home.
+In the words of the ancient Eora people, these were the precious moments before the first rays of light painted the shores of our island home.

-Dawn Reflection is a quiet time for all of us to recall our country’s unfolding story told in many voices across countless generations.
+Dawn Reflection was a quiet time for everyone to recall our country’s unfolding story, told in many voices across countless generations.

-In the soft light before sunrise, a beautiful piece of Aboriginal art will illuminate the sails of the Sydney Opera House, reflecting in the waters of our timeless harbour.
+In the soft light before sunrise, a beautiful piece of Aboriginal art illuminated the sails of the Sydney Opera House, reflecting in the waters of our timeless harbour.

-This dawn is more than just another sunrise.
-It is a moment where we can draw courage and inspiration from each other, and commit to shaping Australia into a place of unity and inclusion for all who call it home.
+Dawn Reflection was more than just another sunrise.
+It was a moment where people drew courage and inspiration from each other and committed to shaping Australia into a place of unity and inclusion for all who call it home.

-As our two flags rise in unison at the top of the Sydney Harbour Bridge to salute the dawning of Australia Day, let us also rise and greet the day with respect.
+As the two flags rose in unison at the top of the Sydney Harbour Bridge to salute the dawning of Australia Day, people also rose and greeted the day with respect.

-Joined by our resilience, mateship and sense of community, we can look forward with optimism and unity to the future and to the opportunities we can create together.
+Joined by resilience, mateship, and a sense of community, optimism and unity to the future and the opportunities created together.

 2025 Artist - James P. Simon